A Fountain of Art & Science!

 - Bruce Shapiro and Micah Roth over at Sisyphus-Industries for bringing kinetic art to a wider audience.
 Check out their Sisyphus table (funded on Kickstarter) over here.

 - Jeff Lieberman for his Slow Dance project (funded on Kickstarter), a real-time slow motion kinetic art frame.
-His frame idea formed the basis and inspiration (or rather solution) for making the Aquarius upper frame slim (we had previously used a base-lit strobe which was a bit unwieldy).
+His in-lined LED frame idea formed the basis and solution for making the Aquarius upper frame slim during the prototype stages (we had previously used a base-lit strobe shining upwards which was a bit bulky).
 You can pre-order Slow Dance over at Wonder Machines.

 - Alan Gonzales for the background music.
 You can find more of his work at https://soundcloud.com/dj-a-gon and can get in touch with him at firstname.lastname@example.org.